Table of Contents

 The Advantages of Shopping in Edirne

 Edirne retains the historic cultural influences of Europe and the Balkans.
 Generally, shoppers in Edirne enjoy some of the most attractive markets in Europe.
 In addition to what European markets have to offer, the shopping experience in Edirne provides an abundance of local products.
-These include high-quality silks, tobacco, bric-a-brac, kilims, and souvenirs.
+These include high-quality textiles, decorative fruit-shaped soaps, mirrored good-luck charms, and other unique souvenirs.

-The prices at Edirne’s markets are moderately high on average.
-However, consumers can expect their purchased products to be of good quality.
+The prices at Edirne’s markets are very competitive, especially for shoppers from neighboring countries.
+Consumers can expect their purchased products to be of good quality.
 Additionally, shoppers can find much cheaper items at local shops catering to tourists.

 Getting Around Edirne